 The Company measures its freehold land at revalued amounts with changes in fair values being recognised in equity.
 Revaluation of freehold land is normally carried out every three years.
-The Company engaged independent valuation specialists to assess the fair value of the freehold land as at 31 December 2016.
-The assessment of the fair value of the freehold land requires assumptions such as level of development in the area, current market trends, supply and demand of the property, as well as location, population and type of neighborhood in the area.
-The Company has recognised a revaluation loss of 8D 4,397,432 (2015: nil) on its freehold land for the year ended 31 December 2016 (note 7).
+The Company engaged an independent valuation specialist to assess the fair value of the freehold land as at 31 December 2017.
+The assessment of the fair value of the freehold land requires assumptions such as level of development in the area, current market trends, supply and demand of the property, as well as location, population and type of neighbourhood in the area.
+The Company has not recognised any revaluation adjustment on its freehold land for the year ended 31 December 2017 (2016; loss of 4.397,432) (note 7).